auerswal/pubcloud2020/ex2-iac/README.md

 without variable substitutions.
 The `tfplan` file contains the values from the variable file.

-I do not think this is interesting enough to keep in this repositary, so I will delete the `plans/01-create-vpc.tfplan` file after use, and just use `terraform apply -vars-file <file>` for the remainder of this exercise.
+I do not think this is interesting enough to keep in this repository, so I will delete the `plans/01-create-vpc.tfplan` file after use, and just use `terraform apply -vars-file <file>` for the remainder of this exercise.